Riverdale Press

-Founded in 1950 by David A. Stein and wife Celia Stein, The Riverdale Press is a weekly newspaper that covers the Northwest Bronx neighborhoods of Riverdale, Spuyten Duyvil, Kingsbridge, Kingsbridge Heights and Van Cortlandt Village, as well as the Manhattan neighborhood of Marble Hill.
+The Riverdale Press is a weekly newspaper that covers the Northwest Bronx neighborhoods of Riverdale, Spuyten Duyvil, Kingsbridge, Kingsbridge Heights and Van Cortlandt Village, as well as the Manhattan neighborhood of Marble Hill.
+It was founded in 1950 by husband and wife David A. Stein and Celia Stein.

 History

 In the 1950s, The Press fought to rezone Riverdale to preserve private homes and open space threatened by development.
 It played a key role in the creation of new public schools to accommodate the residents of newly built apartments and in rescuing a large tract of land in Spuyten Duyvil for a park.
 Later, it advocated creation of a special natural area district to protect the area's distinctive trees and rocks.